Key Takeaways

 - Place your hands on the floor just above your shoulders with your fingers facing your shoulders.

-- Press your feet firmly into the floor.
+- Press your feet firmly onto the floor.
 Press into your hands and lift your upper body off the mat.
 However, rest the crown of your head lightly on the mat.

 - As you press into your feet, lift your legs, pelvis, and abdomen off the mat.
 This would activate your inner thighs.

-- As you push more into your feet, your palms will carry more weight so that your lower back is not strained.
+- As you push more into your feet, your palms carry more weight, so your lower back is not strained.

-- Let your head hang in a neutral position and ensure that your neck is not strained.
+- Let your head hang in a neutral position and ensure your neck is not strained.

 - Hold this yoga asana for 5-10 breaths.